Commercial Affairs Manager, Irish Pharmaceutical Healthcare Association (IPHA)

 Why the benefits of vaccines outweigh the costs

-A study conducted by researchers at the WHO in 2008 found that “the annual return on investment in vaccination has been calculated to be in the range of 12 per cent to 18 per cent” – a significant finding in an area where it is difficult to put a numerical figure on the value of vaccines.
+A study conducted at the WHO in 2008 found that “the annual return on investment in vaccination has been calculated to be in the range of 12 per cent to 18 per cent” – a significant finding in an area where it is difficult to put a numerical figure on the value of vaccines.

 The economic benefits of improved health continue to be largely underestimated